TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 ## Create a Vote Account

-Before you can create your vote account, you need to configure the Solana command line tool a bit more.
+Before you can create your vote account, you need to configure the Trezoa command line tool a bit more.

-The below command sets the default keypair that the Solana CLI uses to the `validator-keypair.json` file that you just created in the terminal:
+The below command sets the default keypair that the Trezoa CLI uses to the `validator-keypair.json` file that you just created in the terminal:

 ```
-solana config set --keypair ./validator-keypair.json
+trezoa config set --keypair ./validator-keypair.json
 ```

 Now verify your account balance of `0`:

 ```
-solana balance
+trezoa balance
 ```

-Next, you need to deposit some SOL into that keypair account in order create a transaction (in this case, making your vote account):
+Next, you need to deposit some TRZ into that keypair account in order create a transaction (in this case, making your vote account):

 ```
-solana airdrop 1
+trezoa airdrop 1
 ```

 > **NOTE** The `airdrop` sub command does not work on mainnet, so you will have
-> to acquire SOL and transfer it into this keypair's account if you are setting
+> to acquire TRZ and transfer it into this keypair's account if you are setting
 > up a mainnet validator.

-Now, use the Solana cluster to create a vote account.
+Now, use the Trezoa cluster to create a vote account.

 As a reminder, all commands mentioned so far **should be done on your trusted computer** and **NOT** on a server where you intend to run your validator.
 It is